 From time to time, we make investments in marketable equity securities.
 As a result, we are exposed to the risk of changes in equity prices for the "available for sale" marketable equity securities.
-As of December 31, 2006, our carrying value of certain investments was \$499, which reflects the market value of such investments and is in excess of our original cost.
-During 2007, we sold these investments and as of December 31, 2007 the balance of our marketable equity securities is judged to be de minimis.
+As of December 31, 2008, our carrying value of certain investments was \$640, which reflects the market value of such investments and is in excess of our original cost.